AbbieNgXinYi/Istor-a/README.md

 1) The sensors we have in station 2 are:
     * 1 Phidget RIFD
-    * 3 Phidget RFID discs
+    * 3 Phidget RFID Tags
     * 1 Button
     * 1 Rotary potentiometer

 2) The Phidget interface and the Phidget RFID are connected to the laptop via USB-B to USB-A cable.
 We are using a usb extension in our setup due to the location of where the Phidget interface, Phidget RFID and laptop are placed.

-3) The phidget interface consists of 78 digital and analog inputs.
+3) The phidget interface consists of 8 digital and analog inputs.

 4) The Rotary potentiometer is connected to one analog input, the Button is connected to one digital input.